olielvewen/QDvGrab/README.md

 Installation
 ------------

-For the moment, just open a console in the src folder and type:
+For the moment, just open a console in the qdvgrab folder and type:

  ```
 python qdvgrab.py